Sanidhya14321/Sanidhya14321/README.md

 🔹 Building production-ready applications with **Next.js, Firebase, and cloud deployment**
 🔹 Exploring **Deep Learning (CNNs, LLMs, GenAI)** to integrate into real-world projects
-🔹 Passionate about **future technologies** like AI, ML, and Blockchain
+🔹 Passionate about **future technologies** like AI, ML, DL and GenAI

 ---